-- Several localized grading, underdrain alignment and HVSCS alignment changes were made throughout construction in order to better accommodate the actual site conditions.
+- Several localized grading and HVSCS alignment changes were made throughout construction in order to better accommodate the actual site conditions.
 The grading changes were minor and as such are not highlighted in the Record of Construction Drawings. - The Soil Liner Fill stockpile was exhausted so the completed Phase 2B Part 2 area is slightly smaller than the design and was terminated as shown in Figures 1 and 2.
 HVSC Piping and the 12" perimeter pipe were adjusted accordingly.
 Newmont and the Engineer of Record approved the change. - Due to the blast zone associated with the Schist Island Pit, the limits of Phase 2B Part 2, as shown with Note 3 on Figures 1 and 2, were adjusted to be outside the zone and approved by the Engineer of Record.
 HVSC Piping and the 12" perimeter pipe were adjusted accordingly. - Two DCF samples were presented in this report with PI's of 6 and 7.
 These samples were accepted as a non-plastic material and will function as the DCF is intended.
-Refer to the response to Comment 4 from "Cresson Project; Technical Revision 118 VLF2 Phase 2, Adequacy Review No. 1 and 2 Response" dated October25, 2019. - The Engineer of Record accepted the substitution of the CBR Puncture Value test (ASTM D6241) for the Puncture Value test (ASTM D4833) as reported/tested on the geotextile manufacturing certification sheets. - The overall slope of the trench is greater than 1 percent and was considered to meet the intent of the design, as it will convey solution to the manhole.
-The section of the trench presented in this report was constructed at the same time as the trench presented in Phase 2B Part A, which was approved in TR123.
-Please note that while small sections of the Leak Detection Trench were constructed at less than 1 percent, the nominal slope of the trench to the manhole is greater than 1 percent.
-These sections were evaluated during construction by the Engineer of Record.
+Refer to the response to Comment 4 from "Cresson Project; Technical Revision 118 VLF2 Phase 2, Adequacy Review No. 1 and 2 Response" dated October 25, 2019. - The Engineer of Record accepted the substitution of the CBR Puncture Value test (ASTM D6241) for the Puncture Value test (ASTM D4833) as reported/tested on the geotextile manufacturing certification sheets. - The overall slope of the trench is greater than 1 percent and was considered to meet the intent of the design, as it will convey solution to the manhole.
+The section of the trench presented in this report was constructed at the same time as the trench presented in Phase 2B Part 1, which was approved in TR123.
+Along areas of the slope that the leak detection trench was being constructed, bedrock was located beneath the immediate subgrade.
+The excavator was not able to rip through the bedrock and would have required a more extensive, less precise technique such as blasting to excavate the trench.